-For over fifty years, Hoffmantown Church has been used by God to teach ad preach the good news of God’s grace.
-Here’s a look at our history.
+For nearly 70 years Hoffmantown Church has been used by God to teach and preach the Good News of God’s grace.
+Here is a brief look at our place in His-Story.

 1950s: Chapel to Church

-Hoffmantown was established in January of 1953 as a mission church of First Baptist Church, Albuquerque.
-Earl R. Keating of First Baptist Church, Hobbs was called to lead this young congregation as the first pastor of Hoffmantown Mission Chapel.
+Hoffmantown was established in January of 1953 as a mission church of First Baptist Church Albuquerque.
+Earl R. Keating was called to lead as the first pastor of Hoffmantown Mission Chapel.
 Approximately 300 attended the first service.
-After only a year, Hoffmantown became a self-sustaining church, changing its name to Hoffmantown Baptist Church on the 1st anniversary.
-It didn’t take long for this little church to become one of the fastest growing churches in New Mexico.
+One year later, Hoffmantown became a self-sustaining church, changing its name to Hoffmantown Baptist Church on its 1st anniversary.

 1960s: Continued Growth